News

 The Saints started off the game unable to get anything going in the top of the first.
 Easton Elliot (Portal) reached base via a walk but was erased from the basepaths by MLB Academy catcher Andrew Pyle (Long Beach).

 The Barons must have read the scouting report on the Saints, because they made a point of attacking early just like many other teams have been able to against Arroyo Seco.
 They crushed three straight hits to open the game, and the Barons were up 1-0 before Brady Nelson (Arizona Western) was able to record an out.
-But fortunately, Nelson was able to settle in and get out the next three batters consecutively to keep the deficit at one.
+But fortunately, Nelson settled in and got out the next three batters consecutively to keep the deficit at one.

 The next few innings went by with no movement on the scoreboard.
-Nelson’s outing turned out to be a very good one, as he allowed only one more hit and two more baserunners through four strong innings.
+Nelson’s outing turned out to be a good one, allowing only one more hit and two more baserunners through four strong innings.

-Wednesday night’s catcher Nick Lazzara (Trinity) gave credit to one adjustment the pair made to helping Nelson settle in after giving up the initial hits.
+Wednesday night’s catcher Nick Lazzara (Trinity) gave credit to one adjustment the pair made to help Nelson settle in after giving up the initial hits.

 “We realized the fastball wasn’t the pitch to play off of,” Lazzara said.
 “It’s a great pitch, but it wasn’t [Nelson’s] main pitch tonight.
 That main pitch was his cutter, so we really started working off the cutter and it kept guys a lot more off-balance.”